There is so much to see and do in Cornwall and the region.

 St. Andrews Church and Pioneer Cemetery, St. Andrews West

 Believed to be one of the oldest cemeteries in Ontario, it was closed to burials in 1915.
 The stone monument, the surrounding wall and the gate were built by the Provincial Government in 1938.
-Buried in the cemetery are Captain “Spanish” John MacDonnell, soldier of fortune in Spain and aide to the Stuart court in France: Simon Fraser the famous explorer, and John Sandfield Macdonald the first Premier of Ontario.
+Buried in the cemetery are Captain “Spanish” John MacDonnell, a soldier of fortune in Spain and aide to the Stuart court in France: Simon Fraser the famous explorer, and John Sandfield Macdonald the first Premier of Ontario.

 Glengarry Pioneer Museum, Dunvegan